 Dr. Gerson is a frequent lecturer in the US and abroad, and writes regularly for optometric publications.
 When not at work, he enjoys travelling, working out and spending time with his family.

 Mile Brujic, OD, FAAOMile Brujic, OD, FAAO Bio

 Mile Brujic, OD, FAAO is a 2002 graduate of the New England College of Optometry.
 He is a partner of Premier Vision Group, a successful four location optometric practice in Northwest Ohio.
 He practices full scope optometry with an emphasis on ocular disease management of the anterior segment and specialty contact lenses.
 He is active at all levels of organized optometry.
 Dr. Brujic is on the editorial board for a number of optometric publications.
 He has published over 400 articles and has given over 1800 lectures, both nationally and internationally on contemporary topics in eye care.

-Paul Chous, MA, OD, FAAO, CDAPaul Chous, MA, OD, FAAO, CDA Bio
+A. Paul Chous, MA, OD, FAAO, CDEA.
+Paul Chous, MA, OD, FAAO, CDE Bio

 Christine Kay, MDChristine Kay, MD Bio

 Dr. Kay has a special interest in inherited retinal disease and is actively involved as an investigator in multiple clinical trials at VRA involving Stargardt disease, Achromatopsia, and Usher syndrome.
 She was previously an Assistant Professor of at the University of Florida, and is currently Affiliate faculty at the University of South Florida.
 Dr. Kay was recently inducted into Retina Society in 2017 and received an honor award from American Society of Retina Specialists in 2012.
 She practices at the Vitreo Retinal Associates in Gainesville.
 They have additional offices in Ocala and Lake City.